For years we’ve gotten advice to widen our appeal. We shall now explain why you’re all wrong. [1]

 Anti-example

-Take our oldest competitor, StickK.com, targetting anyone with goals.
+Take our oldest competitor, StickK.com, targeting anyone with goals.
 Or you could say they target anyone who’s akratic — those who struggle to stick to their intentions — but that’s still far too broad a swathe of the population.
 They’re clearly trying to have mainstream appeal and they just end up being, well, StickKly.

 On that slightly meanspirited note, we rest our case.
 Broadening our appeal too soon is at least one classic startup mistake we’ve avoided.
 We can cross the chasm in due time.